redox-os/website/content/news/this-month-260831.md

 ## Kernel Binary Size Profiling

-4lDO2 implemented the support for kernel binary size profiling to measure where it can be reduced, also reducing memory usage.
+4lDO2 implemented support for kernel binary size profiling to measure where it can be reduced, also reducing memory usage.

 <img src="/img/flamegraph/kernel-binary-size.svg" class="img-responsive" alt="Kernel binary size flamegraph"/>

 ## Current File Access Design using Namespaces and Capability-based Security

-Ibuki Omatsu created a diagram with the current design, see below:
+Ibuki Omatsu created a diagram that summarizes how the `openat` function is used to resolve paths, using the namespace manager, as part of capability-based security.

 <img src="/img/diagrams/file-access-design.svg" class="img-responsive" alt="File access design diagram using namespaces and capability-based security"/>